-All hopeful new recruits to law enforcement in Kentucky must complete a training program at a KLEC-approved police academy in order to become certified as a police officer and to work for a department or sheriff’s office.
+All law enforcement recruits in Kentucky must complete a training program at an approved police academy in order to become certified as a police officer and to work for a department or sheriff’s office.
 To attend an academy, new recruits must first be offered employment.
-There are only three academies in the state:
+There are three academies in the state:

 - Kentucky Department of Criminal Justice – Richmond, KY

 - Kentucky State Police Training Academy – Frankfort, KY

 - Louisville Police Department Academy – Louisville, KY